 - They enjoy companionship and aren’t scared

-- They will interact with people at early ages
+- They will interact with people at an early age

 - They can get used to holding and petting